thoughtbot/Bean/README.md

 ```
 ## License

-Fishery is Copyright © 2020 Abe Mangona and thoughtbot.
+Bean is Copyright © 2020 Abe Mangona and thoughtbot.
 It is free
 software, and may be redistributed under the terms specified in the
 [LICENSE](/LICENSE) file.